yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 **4) Combined BIP 32 and 44 Compliant CLI Example Set:** *Apply m/44’/5’/0’/0/0 example to create a compressed Dash private key.*

 **A.** Synthesized compressed EC private key below is derived from a very weak cryptographical brain wallet.
 Note that this affords absolutely no protection of the master seed that feeds the hd-new.
-The piped "sed 's/$/01/'" command below appends the private key with "01" which signals the key is compressed.
-Without this extra suffix, the EC public key is in the uncompressed form.
+The piped "sed 's/$/01/'" command below appends the private key with "01" to signal downstream public key software to create companion compressed EC public keys in a compressed format.
+Without this extra suffix, the EC public key will be in the uncompressed format that requires twice the memory of compressed keys.
 ```
 % echo 'very complex gibberish' | bx base16-encode | bx sha256 | bx hd-new | bx hd-private -d -i 44 | bx hd-private -d -i 5 | bx hd-private -d -i 0 | bx hd-private -i 0 | bx hd-private -i 0 | bx hd-to-ec | sed 's/$/01/' | bx base58check-encode -v 204
 ```